Scare-Security/Basic-RPC/README.md

 * It is designed like a compiled language
 * It is designed with the Go programming language
 * it is a wacky language that will make you question your life

+Unlike most tutorials we will not start off with a hello world program, for not this tutorial will rather be a decent introduction as to how the language is currently designed, how it may change, why it was created and why there are or will be prerequisite's to learning the language.

+# RPC's design